 Close by you will have access to modern amenities and camp kitchen with an oven and BBQ for your meals.
 You get your own fire pit, with plenty of wood ready to go and, most importantly, a packet of marshmallows.

-During your stay you will have plenty to explore with beautiful gardens, caves, and sinkholes nearby.
+During your stay you explore beautiful gardens, caves, and sinkholes nearby.
 The stunning Blue Lake is only a short walk away.
 Walk around the 3.6km Blue Lake walking trail and stop at the many lookouts to enjoy the view.
-The Cave Garden is a beautiful spot and take some fruit to the Umpherston sinkhole so you can hand feed the possums in the evening.
+Cave Garden is a beautiful spot and take some fruit to the Umpherston Sinkhole so you can hand feed possums in the evening.